When we've made a decision about your benefit, we'll write to tell you what amount you're entitled to.

 The valuation tribunal will keep you informed of how your case will proceed, including the date of your appeal hearing if you wish to attend in person.
 They'll write to you with the decision.
 If this is to change the original decision of the council, we'll write to you again to tell you of the change to your award.

-To ask us for an explanation, or to tell us you disagree with our decision and begin the appeals process, complete our online appeals form or write to us separately.
+To ask us for an explanation, or to tell us you disagree with our decision and begin the appeals process, complete our reconsideration request form or write to us separately.
 You may also seek independent advice from someone like the Citizens Advice Bureau, who may be able to help you with your appeal.